chieaid24/portfolio/README.md

 ## Future Extensions

 - AI chatbot using my projects / resume as a RAG database
-- Skills grid showcasing langauges and frameworks
+- Skills grid showcasing languages and frameworks